bkleynhans/Landsat-Buoy-Calibration/README.md

 Calculates and compares the radiance of a thermal LANSAT scene to the "ground truth" radiance as measured by a NOAA buoy.
 Based on work by Frank Padula and Monica Cook at RIT.

 If you want to use this code, you should have a basic knowledge of python and/or basic coding.
 No warranty.
 Use it on armstrong or related servers for best results.
-Developed on Fedora x64 by Nathan Dileas (nid4986@g.rit.edu).
+Original version developed on Fedora x64 by Nathan Dileas (nid4986@g.rit.edu) available at https://github.com/natedileas/Landsat-Buoy-Calibration.
 Copyright RIT 2015-2018

+Current version contains multiple enhancements of the Landsat and Buoy processing implementation and was done by Benjamin Kleynhans (bxk8027@g.rit.edu).
+The MODIS implementation remains original.
+The enchancements are described below

 ## OVERVIEW:
 This code essentially has two funtions: calculating the radiance from the landsat image provided, and calculating the corresponding ground truth radiance from outside data, atmospheric (NARR or MERRA-2), NOAA buoy data, and MODTRAN.
 If atmospheric data or landsat images need to be downloaded, it will take between 5-7 minutes for NARR, and 2-3 for MERRA.

-Use the file forward_model.py as a convinient command line interface:
+A menu has been implemented to replace the original command line interface:

 ```
 $ python forward_model.py -h